Ethan-JZ/simple_q_learning/README.md

 (2) If that state has never been explored, meaning `state_actions.all()==0`, we also randomly choose an action from action space, `left` and `right`.

-After taking the action `right`, if the next state is our target `T`, we then get a reward.
+After taking the action `right`, if the next state is our target ⭐️, we then get a reward.
 If the next state is not target ⭐️, no reward.

 After taking the action `left`, if the next state is hitting the start point's left wall, we stay at the start point.
 Otherwise, we move more to the left.
 Both without reward.